 We all know that in the online industry, content is still king.
 But how can you make a readable content?
 A content that can improve your conversion as an affiliate?

 I’m going to walk you through the process that I go through and process that you could go through if you like to make sure that your content is readable and people can engage in it and they’re going to go through your content.
 In a way that makes it easy for them to comprehend what you’re trying to convey.
 I’m gonna get right in the things and we’re going to be discussing all the core elements of quality and a readable page.

 Main Points that I try to cover whenever I’m creating my content.

-It’s just easier to absorb the information and I break things down and I’ve just underlined this and bold it because it you know it it puts some emphasis and focus on on these three items.
-Basically that’s it, I don’t overthink it, I just kind of go through it.
+It’s just easier to absorb the information and I break things down and I’ve just underlined this and bold it because you know it puts some emphasis and focuses on these three items.
+That’s it, I don’t overthink it, I just kind of go through it.
 I pull out topics, I turn them into H tags.

 I keep my content personal and conversational interesting and I speak to the audience, that’s me so that’s an overview of what I would I do.
 I see a lot of websites out there that have like a black background with white text, it’s very difficult to read if that’s you that has a site like that, it’s not as many people are gonna read it.
 People will still read it but the highest percentage of and it’s been proven over and over again, the highest percentage of people that will read your actual page is when you have a white background with black text it’s simple, it’s easier to read and and every single book I’ve ever read has been a black text on white background.
 And there’s a reason for that because it is very readable and it’s easy on the eyes and that white space it makes a lot easier to read for your audience.